Below you'll find answers to some commonly asked questions regarding financial aid, FAFSA, and more!

 What is FAFSA?

-Where Can I Fill Out the FAFSA?
+Where can I fill out the FAFSA?

 - Keep in mind: The FAFSA form is FREE, so if a website asks you to pay to fill it out, you’re not dealing with the official FAFSA site.
-Remember, this is a government application, so it’s on a .gov site.
-If you need help filling out the FAFSA, there are lots of free resources you can use!
+Remember, this is a government application, so it’s on a ".gov" site.
+If you need help filling out the FAFSA, refer to your AP’s financial aid office.

-What If I’m Not a U.S. Citizen?
+What if I’m not a U.S. Citizen?

-Many non-U.S. citizens qualify for federal student aid.
+- Many non-U.S. citizens qualify for federal student aid.
 Don’t assume you can’t get aid just because you’re not a citizen!
-The most common category of eligible noncitizen is that of a permanent resident (someone with a “green card”), but there are other categories as well.
+The most common category of eligible noncitizens is that of a permanent resident (someone with a “green card”), but there are other categories as well.
 Check here to see if you can get aid!

-What If I’m a DACA Student?
+What if I’m a DACA student?

 If you have more questions regarding FAFSA, check out the Federal Student Aid website!